 In India, the caste system still prevails, with the Dalits at the bottom of the caste system.
 They often live in clay or straw huts, on the outskirts of the city or on the streets.
 The nehemia team India works primarily on educational opportunities for these people, who are often excluded from society.

 Projects of nehemia team India

-In the nehemia children’s centre around 30 children (mostly Dalits) have found a new home where they can develop and develop their personality.
-In the meantime, a kindergarten has also been set up in the centre.
+In the nehemia children’s centre around 30 children (mostly Dalits) have found a new home where they can develop their personality and be educated.
+In the meantime, a kindergarten was also set up in the centre.